Go to Cryptopay

 At the moment, Cryptopay card orders are available only to the residents of the UK.

-If you don’t conduct any transactions using Cryptopay for 12 months or longer, your account will be considered inactive.
-We’ll begin charging you a storage fee for each account you hold funds in each month, starting from the 13th month since your last transaction.
+If you don’t conduct any transactions using Cryptopay for 12 months or longer, your account is considered inactive.
+We’ll begin charging you a storage fee for each account you hold funds in each month, starting from the 13th month since your last transaction and until you make a transaction in your account again.

-By transaction, we mean depositing fiat or cryptocurrency, buying, exchanging, sending, and receiving crypto as well as withdrawing any currency.
+By transaction, we mean depositing fiat or cryptocurrency, buying, exchanging, and withdrawing any currency.

 The storage fee only applies if you have a positive balance in at least one account with us.
 No storage fee applies if your Cryptopay account balance is zero.

-If the remaining balance is lower or equal to 10 EUR, you will be charged the remaining balance.
+If the remaining balance is lower or equal to the amounts above (depending on the period of inactivity), you will be charged the remaining balance.
 This is true both for fiat and crypto wallets.

 The fee is charged once a month.